 All the employers used words such as “essential” and “very essential” to answer the survey question “, How do you consider the need for digital skills after the pandemic experience?”
 This was not surprising, as the pandemic changed job requirements and skill needs across sectors worldwide.
 Regarding the question “Do you think new graduates are well equipped with the basic digital skills required for employment after graduation?”, employers offered diverse views.
 For example, two responded “not really” and “yes”.
 The rest explained their responses: “No, we need to constantly provide training, as they were not properly trained for the work environment”.
 “Somehow, but we still have to train and mentor them”.
 These were employers from the Health and Social Care Sector.
 Other examples include: “Most graduates are well equipped with the basic digital skills” and “There are gaps that need to be filled about digital skills and communication in management” Three employers responded to the question:

 Do you have any other comments on digital and other skills requirements for graduate employment?
 “We expect graduates to come to employment prepared, but we don't get that”.
 We still must invest time and money to bring them to the expected level.
 “Most companies require digital skills as part of the interview process”, and “Training and retraining for upselling is key to personal and corporate business development and management”.
 However, the other four employers responded “NO” and “NOT REALLY”.
 Suggesting a conflicting response between employers.

+For the responses given for each research question, provide your interpretation of the responses.
+This section basically deals with:

+DATA PRESENTATION

+DATA ANALYSIS AND

+DATA INTERPRETATION

 Discussion